StartupsPoleEmploi/labonneboite/README.md

 # Importer

-Here is the workflow of our data processes managed by jenkins:
+The importer jobs are designed to recreate from scratch a complete dataset of offices.

+Here is their normal workflow:

 `check_etab` => `extract_etab` => `check_dpae` => `extract_dpae` => `compute_scores` => `validate_scores` => `geocode` => `populate_flags`

-FIXME `make run_importer_jobs` etc...
+Use `make run_importer_jobs` to run all these jobs in local environment.

 # Single-ROME vs Multi-ROME search